-Today I’m sharing with you 3 common myths about sex, pregnancy, and birth.
+Today I’m sharing with you 3 common misunderstandings about sex, pregnancy, and birth.

-I’ll explain what I’m talking about by breaking down a few common myths.
+I’ll explain what I’m talking about by breaking down a few common myths about baby-making.

 Myth #1: Sex leads to pregnancy